Elif Bayram

 Elif Bayram (born 18 September 2001) is a Turkish female basketball player.
 The tall player plays power forward.

 Professional career

 Beşiktaş JK

 Bayram started her basketball career in the farm team of Beşiktaş JK.
 In the 2018–19 season, she was promoted to the A team.
 She participated at the 2023–24 EuroLeague Women.
 In September 2023, she was honored in the women's category of the "Turkish Young Basketball Stars".

 Galatasaray

 On 6 June 2025, it was announced that she signed a 1-year contract with the Galatasaray.

+On July 18, 2026, she signed a new one-year contract with Galatasaray.

 National Team career

 She was part of the Turkey girls' national U-16 team at the 2017 FIBA U16 Women's European Championship.

 She was part of the national U-16 team at the 2017 European Youth Summer Olympic Festival in Győr, Hungary that won the bronze medal.

 Admitted to the Turkey national team, she played at the EuroBasket Women 2023 qualification.